ContinuIT-nl/xmlscanner/README.md

 A bit more complex example would be to extract all the employees as objects.

-When an `employee` element is opened, we will create a new empty `Employee` object `activeEmployee`.
+When an `employee` element is opened, create a new empty `Employee` object `activeEmployee`.
-Since not all fields are available in each employee element, we will in fact use a `Partial<Employee>` object.
+Since not all fields are available in each employee element, the `activeEmployee` object is of type `Partial<Employee>`.
 Then when the properties of the employee record are matched they are filled in the `activeEmployee` object.
 When the `employee` element is closed, the `activeEmployee` object is pushed to the result array.